 It asks only for your attention, your patience, and a few hours of honest work.

 Start with what you have.
 Cut carefully.
 Fit slowly.
-And when you set that bench in your hallway, bedroom, or garden — and it holds — you will understand why woodworkers have been building this way for thousands of years.
+And when you set that bench in your hallway, bedroom, or garden — and it holds — you will understand why woodworkers have been building this way for thousands of years, from Roubo’s workshops to your own garage.

 No Comment!
 Be the first one.